 Investing in Medical Research, Public, and Global Health

 Schiff also supports robust funding for HIV/AIDS, viral hepatitis, STD, and diabetes prevention programs at the Centers for Disease Control (CDC), which is tasked with overseeing the federal response to control and prevent the spread of diseases.
-Schiff also supports the efforts of the health community to fight for global vaccines and immunization through the US Agency for International Development (USAID), UNICEF, and the Gavi Alliance.
+He also supports the efforts of the health community to fight for global vaccines and immunization through the US Agency for International Development (USAID), UNICEF, and the Gavi Alliance.
 While we have made progress in our efforts to curb the prevalence of many debilitating diseases, there is still work to be done to completely eradicate them so they no longer pose a threat to the health of children worldwide.

 Maintaining a Strong Health Care Workforce

 California’s 28th District is home to a number of community health centers and world-renowned hospitals, including Cedars-Sinai Medical Center and the Children’s Hospital of Los Angeles.
-For this reason, Rep. Adam Schiff has been a strong proponent for boosting the Community Health Center program, which helps to ensure that health centers can continue to remain responsive to community needs by providing high quality primary and preventive care.
+For this reason, Rep. Schiff has been a strong proponent of boosting the Community Health Center program, which helps to ensure that health centers can continue to remain responsive to community needs by providing high quality primary and preventive care.
 Schiff also supports the federally-funded Graduate Medical Education (GME) program, which is critical in attracting and preparing the best and brightest medical students for specialization in high-need fields such as primary care and children’s health care.
-And to further address the predicted shortage of primary care physicians in the near future, Schiff is in favor of raising the current cap on the number of Medicare-supported GME slots across the country to encourage 15,000 new physicians to join the health care workforce.
+To further address the predicted shortage of primary care physicians in the near future, Schiff is in favor of raising the current cap on the number of Medicare-supported GME slots across the country to encourage 15,000 new physicians to join the health care workforce.

 Protecting a Woman’s Right to Choose